Birmingham Airport Parking

 Birmingham airport history

-Birmingham airport is the fifth busiest airport in the UK, and handles (as of 2005) nine million passengers a year.
-It presently offers many domestic flights in addition to destinations across Europe and some flights to the Indian subcontinent, the Middle East and North America.
+The fifth busiest airport in the UK, Birmingham handles (as of 2005) nine million passengers a year.
+The airport offers many domestic flights in addition to destinations across Europe and some flights to the Indian subcontinent, the Middle East and North America.

-The airport is next to the M42 motorway and A45 main road.
-It is also served by Birmingham International railway station on the Birmingham to London line.
+The airport is next to the M42 motorway and A45 main road; in addition it is also served by Birmingham International railway station on the Birmingham to London line.

-The airport was opened at Elmdon on 8 July 1939, and was owned and operated by Birmingham City Council.
-During the Second World War the airport was requisitioned by the Air Ministry and was used by the RAF for military purposes.
-It returned to civilian use in July 1946, though still under government control.
+The airport was first opened in July 1939 by Birminham City Council.
+It was requisitioned by the Air Ministry during WWII and was used by the RAF for military purposes.
+In July 1946 it remained under government control but was returned to civilian use.

-During the post-war years, public events, such as air fairs and even circuit-races were held on the site.
-The City of Birmingham took over responsibility again in 1960, and ownership of the airport passed to the newly-formed West Midlands County Council in 1974.
+Public events such as air fairs were held on the site during post-war years.
+In 1960, the City of Birminham took over responsiblity and in 1974 ownership was passed to the newly formed West Midlands County Council.

-As the airport became busier, and international flights became more frequent, the airport was gradually expanded.
-In 1984 a new terminal was opened, which could handle three million passengers a year.
-A second terminal, "Eurohub", supposedly the first terminal in the world to combine domestic and international passengers, opened on 26 July 1991 (with Concorde in attendance), more than doubling the airport's capacity.
-The original art deco 1939 terminal and control tower are still evident, alongside hangars to the west of the main runway.
+The airport gradually expanded as the airport became busier and international flights more popular.
+As a result, a new terminal which could handle 3 million passengers annually was opened in 1984.
+In 1991, with the Concorde in attendance, the first terminal in the world to combine domestic and international passengers was opened.
+This was nicknamed "Eurohub", and more than doubled the airport's capacity.
+Despite the new buildings, the original art deco 1939 terminal and control tower are still present, alongside hangars to the west of the main runway.

 Concorde made a final visit on 20 October 2003 as part of her farewell tour.